TheEpicStudent/AerialCustomScreensavers/README.md

 ## How to use these in Aerial Companion

-Download the repo as a .zip file
+Download the repo as a .zip file by going [here](https://github.com/TheEpicStudent/AerialCustomScreensavers/archive/refs/heads/main.zip)

 unzip and put the "screensavers" folder in your user folder (command + shift + h)